-Growing up I was always told to hold my head up high and be proud of who I am and my accomplishments which were really good advice but sometimes it was hard to do.
-Hard in the sense of being constantly judged and being labeled by the peers I was trying to impress.
+Growing up I was always told to hold my head up high and be proud of who I am and my accomplishments which were excellent advice but sometimes it was hard to do.
+Hard in the sense of being judged continuously and being labeled by the peers, I was trying to impress.

 I read a lot of books, got good grades in school all the while trying to be the “cool” girl in whatever role I was thrown in, I was determined to be the best at everything.

 When the people you trust with your life start hating you what do you do then?

 The true intentions of the people I was trying to be friends with came to light one day, it didn’t matter that they were my family, they secretly hated me, and when I found out, it really put a damper on my spirit.
 Instead of being excited to tell everyone that I had accomplished something, I started to hide it.
 I lost the joy in sharing good news because I feared being judged.
 I did continue to work and achieve my goals, but I took no time to reflect and absorb it.

 Acknowledging achievements gives us all that extra push we need to continue on our path but trying to impress the wrong people will only stall that progress we keep desperately trying to make.